nanlabs/terraform-aws-starter/live/core/README.md

 docker run -it --rm postgres:14.0-alpine psql -h $db_host -p $db_port -U $db_username -d $db_name
 ```

-You can now run SQL commands to test the setup of the database.
+You can now execute SQL commands to test the database setup.
 For example:

-- Get the current date and time:
+- Retrieve the current date and time:

 ```sql
 > SELECT NOW();
 ```

-- Get the database version:
+- Check the database version:

 ```sql
 > SELECT version();
 ```

-- Get the list of tables:
+- List the tables in the database:

 ```sql
 > SELECT table_name FROM information_schema.tables WHERE table_schema = 'public';
 ```

+These steps will help you verify the successful setup of the database and ensure that the necessary connections and configurations are in place.